cocos/cocos-docs/en/physics/physics-item.md

 1. `damping`
 The damping term is different because PhysX uses different damping algorithm models.
 However, this difference has been eliminated internally.
-If you need to synchronize the damping value previously set in PhysX, you can refer to the following code to convert:
+To synchronize the damping value previously set in PhysX, refer to the following code to convert:
 ```ts
 const dt = PhysicsSystem.instance.fixedTimeStep;
 const newDamping = 1 - (1 - oldDamping * dt) ** (1 / dt);